react-static/react-static/CONTRIBUTING.md

 - Add a site you've built with React Static to our site list in the Readme
 - Write a quick article about your experience with React Static and what you enjoyed/disliked?
 - Help us write more tests!
 - Help us improve our documentation or codebase!
-You can submit PR's for anything from typos to code comments explaining what a part of the source code does.
+You can submit PRs for anything from typos to code comments explaining what a part of the source code does.
 - Help others in our [Spectrum Support Community](https://spectrum.chat/react-static)
 - Review and help fix [issues](https://github.com/nozzle/react-static/issues)